cite-architecture/CitableBase.jl/docs/src/citable.md

 MyOwnCite(MyOwnUrn("urn:fake:id.subid"), "Some citable resource")
 ```

-Then we'll implement the Holy trait trick to make our new type work with the citable trait.
+Then we'll use the Holy trait trick to make our new type work with the citable trait.
 We create our new value for the citable trait as a concrete type of the `CitableTrait` abstract type, and identify our new citable type as having this trait value.

 ```jldoctest citable
 import CitableBase: CitableTrait